valeriangalliat/markdown-it-anchor/README.md

 ## Debugging

-If you want to debug this library more easily, the bundled version (default for `require('markdown-it-anchor')`) supports source maps.
+If you want to debug this library more easily, we support source maps.

 Use the [source-map-support](https://www.npmjs.com/package/source-map-support)
 module to enable it with Node.js.